 Figure 10 IPL Camera Flatbed scanning system

 There are two illumination methods possible with the use of IPL camera.
-The first utilizes the reflection method (see figure 11) where the LED light source is on the same side as the IPL camera.
+The first utilizes the reflection method (see figure 11) where the LED light source (either external or internal) is on the same side as the IPL camera.
 The LED light hits the panel and the information is reflected from the panel and to the sensors inside the IPL camera.
 The other method uses the transmission method (see figure 12).
 Here, the LED is on the opposite side of the IPL camera while the flat panel display is between the two.